← Back to CV

 Complete

-During my internship at GlobalLogic Poland (Koszalin), I worked in a 4-person Agile/SCRUM team building a modular robotic platform.
+During my internship at GlobalLogic Poland (Koszalin), I independently developed the motion control system, FPV video pipeline, and ultrasonic obstacle detection module for a modular robotic platform - working within an Agile/SCRUM team environment (Jira).
 The robot runs on a Raspberry Pi 5 with a C++17 multithreaded architecture where 5 concurrent threads handle different subsystems: motor PWM control, ultrasonic sensor polling, MQTT message handling, GStreamer video pipeline, and a FastAPI REST server.
-I was responsible for the motion control system, obstacle detection module, and video streaming pipeline.
-We used Jira for sprint planning and the entire stack was containerized with Docker Compose.
+The entire stack was containerized with Docker Compose.

 Key Features